 Vellore logs 14 fresh cases of COVID-19

-Ranipet reported 40 fresh infections, taking the total number of cases in the district to 54,667.
-Six fresh cases were reported in Tirupattur with the total number of cases in the district going up to 35,813.
+Ranipet reported 46 fresh infections, taking the total number of cases in the district to 54,821.
+Eight fresh cases were reported in Tirupattur with the total number of cases in the district going up to 35,831.

-In Tiruvannamalai, 24 fresh cases have been reported, pushing the total number of cases to 67,289.
-Out of these, 66,420 have been discharged and the number of active cases stands at 184.
+In Tiruvannamalai, 32 fresh cases have been reported, pushing the total number of cases to 67,389.
+Out of this, 66,504 have been discharged and the number of active cases stands at 200.

 - Comments will be moderated by The Hindu editorial team.